sheffler/security_guidelines/README.md

 **Controls:**

 - Strip or mask chain-of-thought fields before response.
+This includes fields like assistant_debug, rationale, or reasoning_trace.
 - Provide redaction middleware toggle per endpoint.
+This allows fine-grained control over what reasoning is exposed and where.
 - Review logs; rotate secrets if leakage occurs.
-- Mandate for all debug modes in production.
+- Enforce redaction and masking in all production debug modes.
+Prevent verbose reasoning from being exposed in live environments.
-- Middleware is library-level (inside application) for fine-grained control; auditors must approve disabling via risk sign-off (pointer to threat-model doc).
+- Middleware is library-level (inside application) for fine-grained control; auditors must approve disabling via risk sign-off (this should be documented in the threat model and risk register).

 ### 3.10 Hallucination-Driven Fraud or Brand Damage